-01 Alfred E. Mann

-02 Hakan S. Edstrom

-03 Abraham E. Cohen

-04 Ronald Consiglio

-05 Michael Friedman

-06 Kent Kresa

-07 David H. MacCallum

-08 Henry L. Nordhoff

-09 James S. Shannon
+01 Alfred E. Mann 04 Ronald Consiglio 07 David H. MacCallum 02 Hakan S. Edstrom 05 Michael Friedman 08 Henry L. Nordhoff 03 Abraham E. Cohen 06 Kent Kresa 09 James S. Shannon

-- To approve an amendment to Mannkind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 200,000,000 shares to 250,000,000 shares; - 3.
-To approve an amendment to MannKind's 2004 Equity Incentive Plan; - To approve, on an advisory basis, the compensation of the named executive officers of Mannkind, as disclosed in Mannkind's proxy statement for the Annual Meeting; - 5.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory vote on the compensation of the named executive officers of Mannkind; - To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent registered public accounting firm of Mannkind for its fiscal year ending December 31, 2011.
+- 2. To approve an amendment to MannKind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 250,000,000 shares to 350,000,000 shares; - 3.
+To approve an amendment to MannKind's 2004 Equity Incentive Plan; - 4.
+To approve, on an advisory basis, the compensation of the named executive officers of MannKind, as disclosed in MannKind's proxy statement for the Annual Meeting; - To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent registered public accounting firm of MannKind for its fiscal year ending December 31, 2012.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED FOR ALL NOMINEES IN PROPOSAL 1, FOR PROPOSALS 2, 3, 4, AND 6 AND FOR THE SELECTION OF ONE YEAR ON PROPOSAL 5.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED FOR ALL NOMINEES IN PROPOSAL 1 AND, FOR PROPOSALS 2, 3, 4, AND 5.